PlamenStilyianov/smsmessage/README.md

 *To interact with the application you need to send a text message to +441633901152 and then login as an USER role (fingenius/welcome) @ http://95.149.51.171:8080/smsmessage/*
 #
-*WARNING!!! as the IP address is dynamic it could often be changed.*
+*WARNING!!! as the IP address is dynamic it could often be changed...*

 ###**Security - Implemented by using Spring 3 Security Module.**###